 - I’m still somewhat prone to getting more gassy than the average person from certain foods, but it’s no longer severe whatsoever.
 Most of the foods that were problematic for me in this way no longer are.

 A few months ago I had a Comprehensive Stool Analysis done and after all I’d been through with my gut, I almost expected the results to show some kind of residual bacterial overgrowth, or even some C. diff toxin still present.
 But to my delight, my results came back very positively with no signs of harmful bacteria or parasites present, and certainly no C. diff.
-If anything, my results were proof to me that my intestines are finally working again as they should, and perhaps most importantly, my microbiome is thriving again.
+If anything, my results helped me see that my microbiome is thriving.

 Do I Still Experience Symptoms?